sonali-tandon/React-Digital-Business-Card-Template/README.md

 # React-Digital-Business-Card-Template
-A template for a digital business card built using React framework
+A template for a digital business card built using the React framework